qbap/a7-ios7-downgrader/README.md

 so if u r on ios 11.4.1 type 11.4.1

+**if you are on 12.5.6 or 12.5.7, make sure you type 12.5.5 instead. this is because https://www.theiphonewiki.com/wiki/Firmware_Keys/12.x#iPhone does not have firmware keys for newer versions of ios 12 and the script will fail

 this is used to be able to mount filesystems on ramdisk and backup the necessary files we need to downgrade

 which is unjailbroken